Gabriel2409/obsidian_notes/Tree.md

-In graph theory, a tree is an unidirected graph in which any two vertices are connected by exactly one path
+In graph theory, a tree is an unidirected [[Graph]] in which any two vertices are connected by exactly one path

 In practice, it is a hierarchical data structure consisting of nodes connected by edges.
 Each node can have multiple children and each of these children can have their own children.